 “Because energy is quantized, the variation in potential enables other alignments to be obtained and other doors to be opened,” Dias da Silva said.
 “The admeasurement of variation in conductance as a function of variation in potential therefore shows a succession of peaks separated by troughs.
 Each peak corresponds to the tunneling of an electron through the barrier.”

 The situation is more complicated when the cavity is included, as besides occurring with the opening of doors, an interference effect also occurs due to the wave-like behavior of an electron.
 All things considered, the phenomenon is similar to what happens when mechanical waves propagate across the surface of the water in a swimming pool: There is interference between incoming and outgoing waves, with constructive or destructive effects.

 “The wave from the electron that rebounds from the surface of the cavity interferes with the wave from the electron that travels from the quantum dot to the drain.
 The interference can be constructive or destructive.
-Destructive interference produces the troughs in Figure C. Our paper shows this consistently,” Dias da Silva said.
+Destructive interference produces the troughs in the values of conductance of the circuit.
+Our paper shows this consistently,” Dias da Silva said.